lm-ut/lm-ut.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.kuleuven.be/wieiswie/en/person/00155799'>PostDoc Researcher @ KU Leuven, Belgium</a>
+subtitle: PostDoc Researcher @ <a href='https://www.kuleuven.be/wieiswie/en/person/00155799'> KU Leuven </a>, Belgium

 profile: